garrandall/popular-music-data/tracks/none-of-ur-friends-business-ginuwine.md

 Tell your friends, back off of us (cause they're in our business and shit) Cause they were the same ones, who hooked us up (but now they are jealous and shit)
-Cause they see we are living, ghetto fabulous (and they just cant deal with that shit)
+Cause they see we are living, ghetto fabulous (and they just can't deal with that shit)
-But I dont give a damn, long as its me you trust (cause i cant get down with your clique)
+But I don't give a damn, long as its me you trust (cause I can't get down with your clique)